 There were seven key locations around London in what became known as the Mad Day Out.

 The first location was Thomson House, the centre of the newspaper empire owned by Lord Thomson, where The Times and The Sunday Times were based.
-The building was demolished in 1969.
+The building, on Gray’s Inn Road, was demolished in 1969.